Shell Completes Turnaround Maintenance on 225,000bpd Bonga FPSO ahead of Schedule

 The exercise had drastically reduced crude oil production from the deepwater field, though the oil giant was silent on the volume of production that was deferred.

-However, the company said in a statement Thursday that the facility, which was shut down to carry out statutory inspections, recertifications and other critical asset integrity restoration activities, had resumed operations.
+However, the company said in a statement yesterday that the facility, which was shut down to carry out statutory inspections, recertifications and other critical asset integrity restoration activities, has resumed operations.

 “The 2022 TAM which was originally planned for 30 days was completed in 22 days on November 9, 2022, thanks to excellent front-end planning and flawless execution.